 The digital products you create largely depend on your skillset and area of interest.
 Marketers aren’t exactly going to make a video game to explain the market research processes they use (as cool as that would be).

 Digital publishing is a rapidly growing industry.
-According to Statista, revenue in “epublishing” (which includes ebooks, digital magazines and newspapers) is projected to reach almost $30 billion in 2021 alone.
+According to Statista, revenue in “epublishing” (which includes ebooks, digital magazines and newspapers) is projected to reach over $30 billion before 2027.
 So much for the doomsayers who believed people don’t read anymore.

 The beauty is that you can write about any topic you wish.
 Want to self-publish a romance novel?
 A short story?
 A collection of poems?
 What about a digital cookbook or the ultimate guide on how to be an affiliate marketer?